English Composition Writing Tips

 1) Writing Academy, an online course that supports upper primary students who are writing the PSLE format English compositions.

-2) Junior Writing Academy, an online composition writing course for Primary 1 and 2 students who are writing the 4-picture format compositions.
+2) Junior Writing Academy, an online composition writing course for Primary 1 to Primary 3 students who are writing the 4-picture format compositions or simply weak in the basics of composition writing.